-Length of Loan -Books and audiobooks will be due 14 days from the day they are checked out with an additional 14 days renewal available.
+Books and audiobooks will be due 14 days from the day they are checked out with an additional 14 days renewal available.

 Periodicals will be due in 7 days with renewal available for 7 days.
-The book fine applies to the magazines also.

-NEW DVDs are due in 2 days.
+New DVDs are due in 2 days.
 New DVDs will have a sticker on the front that says 'NEW'.
 Other DVDs will have a sticker on the front that says "7-Day Loan", these will be due back in 7 days.
 Puppets are also due in 7 days.

-Number of items loaned- The library has established the total number of items loaned will be up to the discretion to the library staff on duty.
+The library has established the total number of items loaned will be up to the discretion to the library staff on duty.
 They have the right to decide the limit of total items checked out to patron(s).

-Reserves - Reserves may be placed on all items that circulate.
+Reserves may be placed on all items that circulate.